Types of warts, causes of their appearance and methods of treatment. Warts on the hands: photos, causes and treatment, how to remove them at home

 • do not self-medicate;

-Why do warts appear on the hands?
+Why do warts appear on hands?

-So, let's sum up.
-Warts on the hands: causes
+So, let's summarize.
+Warts on hands: causes

 • Contact with irritants, hypothermia,

-Symptoms of warts on the hands:
+Symptoms of warts on hands:

 • The formation of small skin growths on the hands and fingers in the form of bundles of filiform papillae, tubercles with a rough or smooth surface.